Russia says it will respond if Ukraine interests attacked

 In areas under the separatists' control, there was growing evidence of arbitrary rule by self-appointed local officials, backed up by heavily armed militias, and of violence being meted out against opponents.

-A video released on a local news site, gorlovka.ua, purported to show Rybak, the councilor whose body was found in a river, being confronted by an angry crowd outside the town hall in Horlivka, where he was a councilor.
+A video released on a local news site, gorlovka.ua, purported to show Rybak, the councillor whose body was found in a river, being confronted by an angry crowd outside the town hall in Horlivka, where he was a councillor.

 Rybak can be seen being manhandled by several men, among them a masked man in camouflage, while other people hurl abuse.